RENCI/APSViz-UI-V3/README.md

 ![renci-logo.png](renci-logo.png)
-# APSViz UI/V3.
+# APSViz UI/V3

+Coastal water level, wave and inundation forecasts are provided as part of an active, community-based research program to improve and expand these capabilities.
+Forecasts for the US East and Gulf coasts are updated four times daily using meteorological forecasts from the Global Forecast System.
+During tropical events additional water level, wave and inundation model forecasts are provided using alternative meteorological forecasts.

+The ADCIRC Prediction System (APS) results can be viewed using the APSViz application.

-**This repository represents the third version of the APSViz user interface.
-This application is used to render the products of the ADCIRC Prediction System (APS).**
+This repository represents the third version of the APSViz user interface.

 ![ADCIRC-overview.png](Docs%2FADCIRC-overview.png)
 ***
 ### APS - The ADCIRC Prediction System.
-The ADCIRC Prediction System (APS) is a coastal hazards prediction system built around the ADCIRC coastal circulation and storm surge model.
+#### The ADCIRC Prediction System (APS) is a coastal hazards prediction system built around the ADCIRC coastal circulation and storm surge model.

-Coastal water level, wave and inundation forecasts are provided as part of an active, community-based research program to improve and expand these capabilities.
-Forecasts for the US East and Gulf coasts are updated four times daily using meteorological forecasts from the Global Forecast System.

-During tropical events additional water level, wave and inundation model forecasts are provided using alternative meteorological forecasts.

 ***
 ### ADCIRC - ADvanced CIRCulation.